Johnson, Garcia, Westwood & Poulter in LIV Golf field

 England's Lee Westwood, Ian Poulter and Richard Bland, and Northern Ireland's Graeme McDowell, are in the 12-team, 48-man field for the three-day event.

-Centurion Club, near London, is hosting this first tournament from 9-11 June.
+Centurion Club, near London, is hosting the tournament from 9-11 June.

-Six-time major winner Phil Mickelson is not in the line-up but six more players will be announced at a later date.
+Six-time major winner Phil Mickelson is not in the line-up but six more players will be announced by Monday, 6 June.

-American Mickelson, 51, has been linked with the breakaway event for months but said in February that he was taking a break from the game after apologising for making "reckless" comments about the Saudi Arabia regime.
+American Mickelson, 51, has been linked with the breakaway event for months but said in February that he was taking a break from the game after apologising for making "reckless" comments about the Saudi Arabia regime and did not defend his US PGA Championship title last month.

-The LIV tournament has attracted criticism because its money is coming from Saudi Arabia's Public Investment Fund (PIF), which is essentially a state savings account for the the country's government.
+The LIV series has attracted criticism because its money is coming from Saudi Arabia's Public Investment Fund (PIF), which is essentially a state savings account for the the country's government.

 That has led to accusations of sportswashing, with organisations such as Amnesty International arguing that some countries can invest in sport as a distraction from poor human rights records.

-Greg Norman, LIV Golf's chief executive, believes the tournament will "change the course" of golf history.
+Former world number one Greg Norman, LIV Golf's chief executive, believes the tournament will "change the course" of golf history.

 "Free agency has finally come to golf," Norman said.